BBBase-EHeresy-PPPub/PPPub/docs/battle_companies/evil_battle_companies.md

 Following his army's defeat at Helm's Deep, and his subsequent banishment from Isengard, Saruman, under the guise of an old withered man named Sharkey, made his way west to the Shire.
 There, he gathered Ruffians and wild men, hatching a scheme to take control over the Shire and the Halflings living there as vengeance for the defeat that the Travellers had brought upon him.

-After plotting and buying his way into control over the Shire, Sharkey assumed full command under the name of ‘The Chief' and sent bands of his Ruffians across the Shire and surrounding lands to spread his will.
+After plotting and buying his way into control over the Shire, Sharkey assumed full command under the name of 'The Chief' and sent bands of his Ruffians across the Shire and surrounding lands to spread his will.
 Some of these groups of Ruffians and wild men would often venture a bit further than instructed, bullying local villages, especially if there was some extra money to be had.

 **STARTING BATTLECOMPANY**